tobealive/nim-async-requests-example/README.md

 # Nim-async-requests-example

-Example in Nim that focuses on concurrent / parallel async requests.
+Example in Nim that focuses on concurrent async requests.

 Supplementary information:

-- The geographical location from which the requests were sent was Germany
+- The requests were sent from Germany
 - Response errors do not increase the request time.
 On the contrary, they are handled immediately.
 Nevertheless, the response quota when using Nim should be improved.

 ```